MicrosoftDocs/azure-devops-yaml-schema/task-reference/notation-v0.md

 **`akvPluginVersion`** - **Plugin Version**<br>
 `string`.
 Required when `plugin = azureKeyVault && command = sign`.
 Default value: `1.0.1`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The version of the Azure Key Vault plugin to be installed. please visit the [release page](https://github.com/Azure/notation-azure-kv/releases) for the available versions.
+The version of the Azure Key Vault plugin to be installed.
+See the [notation-azure-kv releases page](https://github.com/Azure/notation-azure-kv/releases) for the available versions.
 <!-- :::editable-content-end::: -->
 <br>